 \subsection{Organization}

-Section \ref{sec:setting} presents the stochastic regression problem and the definition of estimators with interpolation.
-Section \ref{sec:result} discusses the homogeneous autocorrelation case, followed by the assumptions and main results, including the risk bounds and convergence rates.
-Section \ref{sec:derivation} presents an overview of the proofs of the main result as well as the moment inequality as our technical contribution.
-Section \ref{sec:example} provides several examples of the Gaussian process as covariates.
-Section \ref{sec:hetero} discusses the results of heterogeneous autocorrelation and the required proof techniques.
+Section \ref{sec:setting} presents the stochastic regression problem and defines the estimators with interpolation.
+Section \ref{sec:result} develops a non-asymptotic risk bound for the estimator and introduces the assumptions.
+Section \ref{sec:benign} derives the convergence rate of the risk under an additional assumption on the covariance matrix of the data.
+Section \ref{sec:derivation} provides an overview of the proofs of the main results.
+Section \ref{sec:example} presents several examples of Gaussian processes as covariates.
 Section \ref{sec:conclusion} states the conclusions of this study.
-The appendix contains all the proofs.
+The appendix contains the main proofs.